brightspot/react-examples/content-delivery/README.md

 ### Step 3: Display content published in Brightspot in a front-end application

-- [`.env`](/content-delivery/app/.env): This file contains the GraphQL endpoint URL used for sending APi requests to Brightspot.
+- [`.env`](/content-delivery/app/.env): This file contains the GraphQL endpoint URL used for sending API requests to Brightspot.

 ## Try it yourself
 The following are suggestions for learning more about using a Brightspot GraphQL CDA Endpoint: